Hnojník: Demographics

+Transport

+The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, passes through the northern part of the municipality.

 Education

-In the municipality there is a Czech-language elementary school with a kindergarten named after Tomáš Garrigue Masaryk, and a Polish-language elementary school named after Jan Kubisz, who is the most famous personality linked to Hnojník.
+In the municipality there is a Czech-language primary school with a kindergarten named after Tomáš Garrigue Masaryk, and a Polish-language primary school named after Jan Kubisz, who is the most famous personality linked to Hnojník.

 Sights

 The main landmark in Hnojník is Hnojník Castle.
 The Baroque castle was rebuilt in the Empire style in the first half of the 19th century according to the plans of the architect Joseph Kornhäusel.
 After World War II, the castle was confiscated by the state.
 Part of the furniture and paintings and the library were relocated to Šternberk and Potštát.
 The castle became a property of the local administration, which converted the interior into offices and apartments.
 From 1966 to 1989, the castle was owned by a collective farm and slowly dilapidated.
 Since 1990, the castle was owned by various private individuals, but is unused and continues to dilapidate.

 The second landmark is the Roman Catholic parish Church of the Assumption of the Virgin Mary.
 The initial wooden church was torn down and a new brick Empire style one built in its place in 1808–1812.

 The Beess family tomb is located on the Catholic cemetery next to the church.
 This rectangular building was built in the Empire style in the second half of the 19th century.